 - Select the child(ren) you want to send this assignment to, then click "Done".
 You will see a confirmation message once it has been successfully assigned.

 - Your students can log in through your Pro membership log-in, or at learn.education.com by entering the Classroom Mode code.

 - Once your child selects their profile, they will land on our main menu where they will see available assignments and due dates (if applicable).

 - To complete the assignments, students click on the games or exercises listed on the assignment page, play, learn, and have fun!

 - The main menu also allows students to see their progress in each individual game and exercise in the assignment.

 Track Assignment ProgressAs your child completes each assignment, you'll be able to track their performance in the Assignments tab of our Progress Tracker.
 You'll also be able to make edits to assignments from here, like removing games or exercises, or changing the due date.

-If your child enjoys drawing, here is a fun way to learn about compound words while creating a picture.
-Compound words are two words that make up a new word.
-During first grade your child will learn what a compound word is and also learn to read compound words.
-This activity is a visual way to show your child how two words can join up to make a new word.
+If your child enjoys drawing, this compound word pictures project is the perfect way to let your kid get creative while helping increase his vocabulary and improving literacy skills.
+Compound words are formed when two words are combined, and this activity is a visual way to show your child how two words can join up to make a word with a whole new meaning.